Bait (1950 film)

-Bait is a 1950 British crime film directed, produced and co-written by Frank Richardson from his own stage play.
-An Adelphi feature film, Bait stars Diana Napier, John Bentley, Willoughby Goddard and John Oxford.
-A gang steal some diamonds, sell them on the black market to a buyer and then plan to steal them back again.
+Bait is a 1950 British second feature ('B') crime film directed and produced by Frank Richardson and starring Diana Napier, John Bentley, Willoughby Goddard and John Oxford.
+It was written by Mary Benedetta, Francis Miller and Richardson, based on the latter's stage play.
+It was produced by Adelphi Films.
+A gang steals some diamonds, sells them on the black market and then plan to steal them back again.